Make a DIY white concrete candle holder as a gift

 Next, grab the wick of the candle and pull it out.
 If you can’t remove it that way, then grab some tweezers or needle nose pliers and pull out the acetate that’s wrapped around it.

-Test to make sure a new tealight candle with the holder, will fit into the hole.
+Test to make sure a new tea light candle and aluminum holder will fit into the hole.
 If it’s a little bit off, then use 220 grit sandpaper to sand the edges.

 The edges may be rough anyway, so go ahead and sand those.